Category: Household

 • Seven ways to save water

-It is not obvious how our water use contributes to our carbon footprint.
+It is not obvious how our water use at home contributes to our carbon footprint.
 Our use of water contributes to our carbon footprint in a few ways: it needs to be treated and transported to us and then heated when we want hot water.
-All this requires energy and adds to our carbon footprint.
-On top…
+All of this requires energy and adds to our carbon…

 • 4 ways to reduce food waste